-These Classic Buttermilk Pancakes trump a box mix every time.
-Homemade with a touch of sugar, butter and buttermilk provides the perfect combination of sweetness and tenderness.
+Classic Buttermilk Pancakes always trump a box mix.
+Homemade with sugar, butter and buttermilk provides the perfect combination of sweetness and tenderness.

 30 Bloggers from around the country will showcase their best brunch dishes, from cocktails to casseroles, breakfast breads, sandwiches and salads – there is something for everyone.
 I’m sharing the perfect pancake recipe—you’ll never want that boxed mix version again after making these classic buttermilk pancakes !